-- 6.2.1 Forward valuation: The derivative's fair value comes from an internal model.
-This model takes the exchange rate on the day after the valuation date and forecasts it to a future value using the devaluation curve through maturity date.
-After this the new forward market rate is compared to the agreed forward rate and the difference is expressed in present value using the IBR curve to calculate the derivative's fair value.
-6.2.2 Swap Valuation: the reasonable value of the derivative comes from an internal model.
-The valuations of the Interest - 6.2.2 Swap Valuation: the reasonable value of the derivative comes from an internal model.
+- 4.2.1 Forward valuation: The derivative's fair value comes from an internal model.
+This model takes the exchange rate on the day after the valuation date and forecasts it to a future value using the devaluation curve through the maturity date.
+After this the new forward market rate is compared to the agreed forward rate and the difference is expressed in present value using the IBR curve to calculate the derivative's fair value. - 4.2.2 Swap Valuation: the reasonable value of the derivative comes from an internal model.
 The valuations of the Interest Rate Swaps (IRS) and the Cross-Currency Swaps (CCS) are performed assuming a long and a short position on a bond; including in each case the principal of the operation.
-For the projection and discount of the cash flows we use current rates, to calculate the reasonable value of the derivative financial instrument.

-- Option Valuation: The reasonable value of the derivative comes from an internal model.
-The valuation of an option on its expiry date is the maximum between the premium and the difference between the exercise price and the spot 6.2.3 price.
-For the projection and discount of the cash flows we use the current rates, to calculate the reasonable value of the derivative financial instrument. - Loan portfolio valuations: Because these instruments do not have an active market, the Company has developed methodologies that employ market information for certain cases of unobservable data.
-The methodology seeks to 6.2.4 maximize the use of observable data to arrive at the closest approximation of an initial price for assets and liabilities without an ample market.
+For the projection and discount of the cash flows, we use current rates, to calculate the reasonable value of the derivative financial instrument. - 4.2.3 Option Valuation: The reasonable value of the derivative comes from an internal model.
+The valuation of an option on its expiry date is the maximum between the premium and the difference between the exercise price and the spot price.
+For the projection and discount of the cash flows, we use the current rates, to calculate the reasonable value of the derivative financial instrument. - 4.2.4 Loan portfolio valuations: Because these instruments do not have an active market, the Company has developed methodologies that employ market information for certain cases of unobservable data.
+The methodology seeks to maximize the use of observable data to arrive at the closest approximation of an initial price for assets and liabilities without an ample market.